ucdavis/jekyll-starter/_posts/news/2016-01-12-June-Allstars.markdown

 category: "news"
 image: /media/newsitems/june-tests
 image-caption: Israel Dagg, Chris Robshaw, Ruan Combrinck
+tags:
-tags: "Team of the Week"
+- Team of the week
+- Test Match
+- Rugby
 ---

 A resilient and clinical defensive effort from England secured them a first-ever series win over the Wallabies in Australia while a come-from-behind victory for the Springboks set up a third Test decider against Ireland.